emto17ab/rl-pricing-amod/README.md

     --seed          random seed (default: 10)
     --json_tsetp    (default: 3)
 ```
-To train an agent offline by CQL, `main_CQL.py` accepts the foolowing arguments additional to main_SAC.
-Attention: Do not change the default setting for `mode`.
+To train an agent offline by CQL, `main_CQL.py` accepts the following arguments additional to `main_SAC.py`.
+Attention: Do not change the default setting for `mode` in offline training.
+The offline training only accpets training for the joint policy.
 ```bash

 model arguments: